tavissiva/flask_workout_tracker/README.md

 # Flask Workout tracker
-  This is a Flask website which track the User workout, exericse schedule.
+  This is a Flask website which track the User workout, exercise.
   The LoggedIn user add their workout and then check their track history in dashboard.

 ### Tags